adc613/IntroToTheWeb/notes/week2/_summary.md

-# Week 2: More HTML/CSS and into to Typescript
+# Week 2: More HTML/CSS and Intro to Typescript

 ## Overview